AliBerkKaraarslan/EncodeAnythingToImage/README.md

 ![MysteriousFile](https://github.com/user-attachments/assets/49206741-89ae-4754-886a-e1c9f72a55e4)

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License .
+See the [LICENSE](LICENSE) file for details.

 ##